dirkschumacher/armacmp/README.md

   - [nCompiler](https://github.com/nimble-dev/nCompiler) - Code-generate
     C++ from R. Inspired the approach to compile R functions directly instead of just a code block as in the initial version.

+### Contribute

+`armacmp` is experimental and has a volatile codebase.
+The best way to contribute is to write issues/report bugs/propose features and test the package with your specific use-case.

+### Code of conduct

+Please note that the ‘armacmp’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.